 The Red-Headed Girl on Market Street

-No collection of ghost tales is complete without the specter of a red-headed girl.
-Hers is a gentle soul that glides through the doorways but her soft shadow belies a tale that could not be more tragic or terrifying.
+No collection of ghost tales is complete without the appearance of the specter of a red-headed girl.
+Hers is a gentle soul, but her soft shadow belies a tale that could not be more tragic or more terrifying.

 Malcolm Johnstone is the Senior Program Officer of the Cultural Alliance of Chester County (CACC) who delights in telling ghost stories during the Halloween season.
 For several years he led Ghost Tours from the Lincoln Building and is considered a bit of an expert on West Chester’s haunted past.
 Malcolm is also the author of “For the Union: How Quaker abolition, a hanging, a slave riot, and a small newspaper in West Chester helped launch Abraham Lincoln’s quest for the presidency”.
 It’s the true and complete story of the Lincoln Building connection to our greatest president.
 Learn more: https://chescocf.org/fortheunion/.